-The graduation fee for graduate students is $100 and is applicable for all graduates whether or not they participate in commencement.
-This fee will be charged to the approved graduating students during Spring Semester 2022.
+The graduation fee for graduate students is applicable for all graduates whether or not they participate in commencement.
+This fee will be charged to the approved graduating students during Spring Semester 2023.

 Diplomas are distributed to all eligible graduates at commencement.
 If you have any incomplete academic requirements or if you owe the University any money, you will not receive your diploma.
 Please check with the Cashiers Office if you have any questions about your account.

 After grades are submitted, the Office of the Registrar will review your academic file to ensure that you have met the graduation requirements and record your degree.

 If you anticipate any changes in grades earned in specific courses, take the time to review your transcript to ensure that those changes actually occurred.